 NYCNECT is a 5-year, Health Resources and Services Administration (HRSA)-funded mechanism for the Faculty Development: Integrated Technology into Nursing Education and Practice Initiative (Faculty Development: ITNEP).
 Led by principal investigator, Dr. Joyce Griffin-Sobel, CUNY faculty will receive hands-on instruction in innovative pedagogy, healthcare simulation, informatics, and telehealth.
-By creating a consortium of all CUNY nursing schools and increasing faculty expertise in these areas, NYCNECT will prepare nursing students for 21st century health care practice and contribute to the reduction of health disparities in under-served populations by preparing a diverse, culturally competent nursing workforce.
+By creating a consortium of all CUNY nursing schools and increasing faculty expertise in these areas, NYCNECT will prepare nursing students for 21st century healthcare practices, contribute to the reduction of health disparities in under-served populations, and prepare a diverse, culturally competent nursing workforce.

 Martin Dornbaum is the Technology Director and serves on the internal advisory board for NYCNECT.
-Additionally, he is a content author for online learning modules on mobile devices and on integrating instructional technology into nursing curricula.
+Additionally, he is a content author for online learning modules about mobile devices and the integration of instructional technology into nursing curricula.
 The HPEC assists project staff in hosting interactive seminars for NYCNECT faculty trainees.
 HPEC is also assisting NYCNECT in setting up video conferencing spaces for interacting with nursing faculty at other CUNY sites.